RMDE/Half-open-port-scanner/README.md

 ![](/imgs/wireshark2.png)

 ## Note
-To run this program, User must have root privileges.
+1. To run this program, User must have root privileges.
 This is becauses the program uses raw sockets.
+2. Your system must be little endian.
+If not you will have to modify the packet header formats.